Natural Ways to Soothe Irritated Eyes

 In today’s article we’ll offer some tips to help you soothe those irritated eyes with natural remedies.

 If you have dry, irritated eyes and feel like you need to hydrate them with eye drops, our recommendation is that you choose a kind that’s made with natural ingredients.
-One of the most commonly used herbs is called eyebright, a medicinal plant that’s excellent for eye health.
+One of the most common herbs for this is called eyebright, a medicinal plant that’s excellent for eye health.

-If you choose eye drops that contain corticosteroids, on the other hand, take care not to use them on a regular basis because over the long term they can have detrimental side effects.
+If you choose eye drops that contain corticosteroids, on the other hand, be careful not to use them on a regular basis because they can have detrimental side effects on the long run.
 Find out what’s right for you by talking with your doctor.

 Hydrate your eyes from within